 UK Christmas Lights & Markets

-Christmas Village Dates: November 21 – December 31, 2019 – Aberdeen’s festive season launches with the Christmas tree lights switch-on and the opening of the Christmas Village.
+Christmas Village Dates: Late November – Late December 2020 – Aberdeen’s festive season launches with the Christmas tree lights switch-on and the opening of the Christmas Village.
 The popular attraction will run at Broad Street and Upperkirkgate.
 Introduced in 2018, the market offers festive shoppers a wide range of locally produced crafts, arts and gifts, along with gourmet food and drink from open-air festive wooden cabins in Marischal College Quad.

-Market Dates: November 28 – December 15, 2019 – Bath’s striking Georgian streets provide the perfect backdrop to more than 170 chalets that transform the area around the Roman Baths and Bath Abbey into a Christmas wonderland.
+Market Dates: Late November – Mid-December 2020 – Bath’s striking Georgian streets provide the perfect backdrop to more than 170 chalets that transform the area around the Roman Baths and Bath Abbey into a Christmas wonderland.
 Around 85 percent of the stallholders are businesses from Bath and neighbouring areas.
 Bath is wonderful pretty much any time of the year.
 But at Christmas there is an extra sparkle.

-Switch-on: November 16, 2019; Market Dates: November 16 – December 22, 2019 – The Christmas lights in the city are usually switched on the same day the market opens as Northern Ireland’s capital basks in more than a month of festive glory.
-The venue for 2019 is the grounds of Belfast City Hall.
+Switch-on: Mid-November 2020; Market Dates: Mid-November – Late December 2020 – The Christmas lights in the city are usually switched on the same day the market opens as Northern Ireland’s capital basks in more than a month of festive glory.
+The venue for 2020 is again expected to be in the grounds of Belfast City Hall.
 The switch-on is a free ticketed event.
-Tickets will be on a first come, first served basis and will be available online from November 4 at 9am.
+Tickets will be on a first come, first served basis and should be available online from early November.
 Keep across it all at belfastcity.gov.uk.

-Switch-on: November 7, 2019 – The city centre lights are turned on during festive events in Victoria Square, signalling the arrival of Christmas in England’s second city.
-November 15, 2019 – The Christmas Lights Event in Birmingham’s Jewellery Quarter takes place on November 15 on The Golden Square.
-There’s live music from Birmingham’s Voice of the Town Choir and The Bombshell Belles, before the lights are turned on by The Lord Mayor of Birmingham.
-Market Dates: November 7 – December 23, 2019 – The hugely popular German market is known as “Frankfurt Christmas Market Birmingham”.
+Switch-on: Early November 2020 – The city centre lights are turned on during festive events in Victoria Square, signalling the arrival of Christmas in England’s second city.
+Market Dates: Early November – Late December 2020 – The hugely popular German market is known as “Frankfurt Christmas Market Birmingham”.
 Taking place in Victoria Square and New Street, it is billed as the largest market of its kind outside Germany and Austria.
-Ice Skate Birmingham’s Big Wheel & Ice Rink will be returning to the new Centenary Square for the first time since the winter of 2016.
-To coincide with the German Market, it will launch on November 7 but stays open until January 12, 2020.
-A new Christmas market opened in the grounds of St Philip’s Cathedral, Birmingham last year – but won’t be back for 2019.

-Switch-on: November 21, 2019 – Bolton’s 2019 Christmas lights will be switched on in Victoria Square by Hollyoaks actor Ray Quinn.
-He’s appearing in the local pantomime this festive season.
-The show begins at 5pm with local musicians and groups entertaining the crowds.
+Switch-on: Late November 2020 – Bolton’s 2019 Christmas lights were switched on in Victoria Square by Hollyoaks actor Ray Quinn, who was appearing in the local pantomime that festive season.
+There will no doubt be another local celebrity lined up to do the honours for 2020.

-Market Dates: November 15, 2019 – January 1, 2020 – An alpine market transforms Bournemouth town centre into a winter wonderland.
+Market Dates: Mid-November 2020 – Early January 2021 – An alpine market transforms Bournemouth town centre into a winter wonderland.
 The streets will be lined with boutique stalls serving up tasty treats from local suppliers and myriad stocking ideas.
 Bournemouth’s Grade II listed Victorian Gardens will be invitingly illuminated.
 Open from 10am daily (except Christmas Day, of course).
-Bournemouth’s Christmas Tree Wonderland trail is back for 2019.
-The attraction drew three million visitors last year and returns on November 15 until January 2, 2020.
-Wonderland 2018 was the town’s first and featured more than a hundred Christmas trees and seasonal designs by Blachere, the firm connected to the Blackpool Illuminations and the lighting at London store Harrods.
+Bournemouth’s Christmas Tree Wonderland trail was back for 2019, although Wonderland 2018 was the town’s first and featured more than a hundred Christmas trees and seasonal designs by Blachere, the firm connected to the Blackpool Illuminations and the lighting at London store Harrods.

-Switch-on: November 8, 2019; Market Dates: November 8 – December 24, 2019 – The switch-on is a free event at Cabot Circus.
+Switch-on: Early November 2020; Market Dates: Early November – Late December 2020 – The switch-on is a free event at Cabot Circus.
 The lights will sparkle not only in Cabot Circus, Broadmead and The Galleries but also at nearby St. Nicholas Market, Corn Street, College Green and Park Street.
 St. Nick’s Christmas Market in the old city starts later in November and is home to more than 60 independent retailers.
 On weekends only from late November to late December, there’s also the Harbourside Christmas Market.
 For more information for this year check out visitbristol.co.uk.